Essentials in Literature

 Summary

 Essentials in Literature should be helpful for parents with limited teaching time as well as for students who want to work independently.
 Most independent study literature courses require students to read extensive instructional material in addition to the literary works.
 However, the instructional video segments in Essentials in Literature make it easier for students who benefit from visual and auditory input and less reading.
-While the Essentials in Literature courses still have some instructional material to be read, many students will appreciate the reduced reading load as well as having a teacher presenting lessons on video.
+While the Essentials in Literature courses still have some instructional material to be read, many students will appreciate the reduced reading load and having a teacher present lessons on videos.

 Pricing Information